Second Grade Resident Advisor At Girard College Among 3 Victims Killed In South Street Mass Shooting

 The other victims injured range from 17-69 years old.

-Eyewitness News has learned at least five are under the age of 19.READ MORE: Philadelphia Announces Pedestrian, Vehicular Traffic Restrictions Following Mass Shooting On South Street
+Eyewitness News has learned at least five are under the age of 19.READ MORE: Phillies Rally Late To Hand Angels 11th Straight Loss

 We spoke with one of the victims as he was leaving Jefferson Hospital.
 He described those terrifying moments.